callaa/drawpile-listing/README.md

 ## Installing the PHP based server

+Note!
+The PHP version is currently outdated and not recommended for use.

 Copy the contents of `php/` to your server.
 Remember to copy the `.htaccess` file as well!

 Rename or copy `config.php.sample` to `config.php` and modify the the settings